MaryJaneLouise/elect3/others/TASKS.md

 # About the Student Database
 This was made by CpE 4 students (Jericho V. Diaz & Marc Brian C. Nuguid) for their final requirement.

-If you want to
-go back to README.md, please go [here](../README.md).
+If you want to go back to README.md, please go [here](../README.md).
+You can also watch the demonstration by downloading the file [here](screenshots/video/ELECT3_Recording.mkv).

 ## Screenshots with tasks